Why these talks?

 That is how innovation happens.
 Chance favors the connected mind

 How frustration can make us more creative (Tim Harford)

 Tim Harford talks about the unexpected advantages of having to cope with a little mess and how one can capitalize on the frustrations caused by these obstacles.
 Studies show that certain kinds of difficulties, constraints and challenges can actually improve our creative output.
-Harford explains through a series of relevant examples how injection of chaos can augment one’s problem solving process, a testament of creative thinking.
+Harford explains through a series of relevant examples how injection of chaos can augment one’s problem solving process, a testament of creative thinking and creativity for innovation.

 Just because you don't like it doesn't mean it isn't helping you

 How to build your creative confidence (David Kelley)

 David Kelley argues that people are not inherently ‘creatives’ or ‘non-creatives’.
 Instead, the CEO of the design and consultancy firm, IDEO, thinks that allowing individuals to develop their creative confidence and attain self-efficacy is key.
 According to psychologist, Albert Bandura, this can be achieved through a series of small steps and progressive successes, eventually turning fear into familiarity.
 According to Bandura, Self-efficacy refers to an individual's belief in his or her capacity to execute behaviors necessary to produce specific performance attainments.
 Breaking a challenge down into small achievable steps and gaining confidence from each success is key to gaining this all-important ability.
 If you are someone who needs that little boost to get started but don’t know how, this talk is for you!

 “I really believe that when people gain this confidence, they actually start working on the things that are really important in their lives."

 The surprising habits of original thinkers (Adam Grant)